motifmarkets/motif-core/etc/motif-core.api.md

     getElementPropertiesArray(): EnumUiAction.ElementProperties[];
 }

+// Warning: (ae-missing-release-tag) "AllScanCriteriaNode" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class AllScanCriteriaNode extends ZeroOperandBooleanScanCriteriaNode {
+    // (undocumented)
+    typeId: ScanCriteriaNodeTypeId.All;
+}

 // Warning: (ae-missing-release-tag) "AllTransactionsDataDefinition" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)